Gataquadrada/SpriteTube/README.md

 # Low cost sprite based V-Tubing

-A lightweight Sprite based VTube environment, that you can control with Stream Deck and Touch Portal buttons.
+A lightweight Sprite based VTube environment, that you can control with Stream Deck or Websocket requests.

 If you like the content, consider [buying me a ☕][url_coffee].